 No Pressure: These razors are not designed to be bullied into the beard or skin.
 In fact, doing so will undoubtedly lead to bleeding or irritation.
 Instead, gently touch the razor to the face so that you can feel the blade, without apply additional pressure.

-Change The Angle: Double edge razors should move across the beard area at an angle of approximately 30 degrees.
+Change The Angle: Straight razors should move across the face at an angle of approximately 30 degrees.
 Shaving should commence slowly and carefully with short, light strokes in the direction of hair growth (with the grain).

-Stretch The Skin: More so than with multi-blade cartridges, double edge razors do their best work on skin that is held taut.
+Stretch The Skin: More so than with multi-blade cartridges, straight razors do their best work on skin that is held taut.
 So, when taking passes on the cheeks or neck, use that free hand to stretch these areas.